ONSdigital/eq-questionnaire-validator/README.md

 make test-unit
 ```

-To run the ajv validator tests:
+To run the Ajv validator tests:

 ``` shell
 make test-ajv
 ```

-To run the app's unit tests and ajv validator tests:
+To run the app's unit tests and Ajv validator tests:
 ``` shell
 make test
 ```